-Smith, a Democrat, was the representative for Illinois's 8th congressional district from 1857 to 1859.
+Smith was the representative for Illinois’s 8th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1843 to Mar 1859, Smith missed 562 of 2,265 roll call votes, which is 24.8%.
 This is on par with the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.